 1. What countries will Personal Data that is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom be stored in or accessed from?
 If this varies by region, please specify each country for each region.

-1.a Answer: United States, United Kingdom.
+Answer: United States; United Kingdom.

 2. What are the categories of Data Subjects whose Personal Data will be transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom?